nguyenquanghungktmt/Python-crawl-data-tool/README.md

 - Turn on your terminal and `cd` into this folder `Python-crawl-data-tool.`
 - Run command on your terminal: `python selenium-crawl-hnx.py`
 - Data exports to 2 file: stock-hnx-csv.csv (csv format) and stock-hnx-csv.json (json format)

+If you want to read the documentation:
+- In your terminal, direct to this folder, type: `python -m pydoc -w selenium-crawl-hnx.py`
+- documentation is exported to file `selenium-crawl-hnx.html`.
+You can watch on browser.

 ## License: